 But when you are able to substitute positive thought patterns, emotions, behaviors, and associations for the dysfunctional, self-destructive ones you entertained and engaged in during active addiction, you start to actually live a more joyful life, free of the constraints of your disease.

 - Maintenance Therapy – Most experts in the field of addiction treatment consider it to be a chronic disease, just like hypertension or diabetes.
-This means that people with substance abuse disorders will ALWAYS be at risk for relapse, because there is no cure for addiction.
+This means that people with substance abuse disorders will ALWAYS be at risk for relapse because there is no cure for addiction.

 And THAT means that they will have a long-term – possibly lifelong – need for addiction treatment, to maintain their sobriety.
-For some, that will simply mean periodic “tune-ups” with a counselor, for others, that mean long-term outpatient drug rehab, and for still others, it may mean replacement therapy with buprenorphine or methadone.
+For some, that will simply mean periodic “tune-ups” with a counselor, for others, that means long-term outpatient drug rehab, and for still others, it may mean replacement therapy with buprenorphine or methadone.